Professional Disability Awareness Training – for sex workers only

 Evaluation

-On completion of the training programme, sex workers will receive a Certificate of Attendance from the auspicing Registered Training Organisation, Family Planning NSW (formerly FPA Health).
-Certificates are available to participants in their working and/or personal names, allowing sex workers to safeguard their anonymity.
+On completion of the training programme sex workers will receive a Certificate of Attendance from Touching Base Inc. Certificates are available to participants in their working and/or personal names, allowing sex workers to safeguard their anonymity.

 Click here for a more in-depth details about PDAT for sex workers.